How Are You Doing Employee Rewards Today?

 Whatever the approach – there’s one key question: what are these rewards getting you today?
 Are they helping you meet KPI’s?
 Are they giving a good ROI?

-Often, it’s hard to track the payback on an employee rewards programs.
+Often, it’s hard to track the payback on an employee rewards program.
 With a strategic approach, that can change.

 Employee Rewards – the Demotivation Factor